Aroonii/vITal-studentprojekt/README.md

 When deploying the project make sure that all mentions of the URL https://brewinabox.se, in the Angular app, are changed to where you have depolyed the back-end server.

-Region Östergötland was very satisfied with what was achieved by the student group (pictured below) during the brief project time.
+Region Östergötland was very satisfied with what was achieved by the student group (pictured below) during the very limited project time available.

 ![vITal](https://github.com/regionostergotland/vITal-studentprojekt/blob/master/Documents/vITal-gruppfoto.png?raw=true "vITal")